damarislh10/damarislh10/README.md

 ## <h1 align="center">Hi there 👋 My name is Damaris Hernandez</h1>

-### I'm a Junior Developer.
+### <p align="center">I'm a Junior Developer.
 I'm currently focused on the world of web development with Javascript, Vue JS, React JS and python, among others.
-But I'm open to learn anything!
+But I'm open to learn anything!<p/>

 ***